List of Leinster Lightning grounds

 Leinster Lightning was established in 2013, and accorded first-class status in 2017.

 Since then, they have played first-class, List A and Twenty20 cricket at a number of different home grounds.

 Their first home first-class match was against North West Warriors in 2017 at Oak Hill Cricket Club Ground in County Wicklow.
-From 2019, Leinster will play their home matches at College Park, Dublin.
+From 2019, College Park was due to become the home ground for Leinster Lightning for the 2019 and 2020 seasons, though this arrangement failed to materialise.

-As of 4 September 2018, Leinster Lightning have played four first-class matches, four List A matches, and seven Twenty20 matches at seven different home grounds.
-The seven grounds that Leinster Lightning have used for home matches are listed below, with statistics complete through the end of the 2018 season.
+As of 4 September 2018, Leinster Lightning have played seven first-class matches, 18 List A matches, and 20 Twenty20 matches at eight different home grounds.
+The grounds that Leinster Lightning have used for home matches are listed below, with statistics complete through the end of the 2023 season.